Prag8855/aab/content/guides/german-work-visa.md

     - ...have at least two free pages
     - ...contain your signature
 - **1 biometric photo**
-    You need a 35 × 45mm biometric picture.[^52] You do not need to cut the passport photos yourself; they have a tool for this.[^31]
+    You need a 35 × 45 mm biometric picture.[^52] You do not need to cut the passport photos yourself; they have a tool for this.[^31]
 - **Your job contract** (*Arbeitsvertrag*)
     Bring the original, not a copy.[^12]
 - **Proof of health insurance coverage in Germany** (*Mitgliedsbescheinigung*)